slowkow/proxysnps/README.md

 > mammals, the effect of SNPs on regulatory motifs, and the effect of SNPs on
 > expression from [eQTL] studies.

+[LDheatmap]

+> Produces a graphical display, as a heat map, of measures of pairwise linkage
+> disequilibria between SNPs.
+Users may optionally include the physical
+> locations or genetic map distances of each SNP on the plot.

+Also see the [Statistical Genetics CRAN Task View][statgen] for additional R packages.

 [LocusZoom][locuszoom]

 > LocusZoom is a tool to plot regional association results from genome-wide